 - The WREN Program - over 50 different outdoor education programs are offered throughout the jurisdictions of both Saugeen and Grey Sauble Conservation Authorities.
 Everything from in-depth water studies, wetlands, insects, endangered species and much more.

-- Flood Waters and You - a cooperative effort between Saugeen Conservation, local OPP offices and St. John Ambulance, these in-school programs are offered to all elementary schools in the Saugeen watershed.
-Hands-on experiments and multi-media presentations teach students about the dangers of flood waters and hypothermia.
+- Flood Waters and You - This is free in-school programming for the Saugeen watershed schools with hands-on experiments and multi-media presentations designed to teach students about the dangers of floodwaters and hypothermia.

-- Earth Week - six different in-school programs designed to celebrate Earth Week, learn about our natural resources and empower youth to help improve the local environment.
+- Earth Week - six different in-school programs are offered here, designed to celebrate Earth Week, learn about our natural resources and empower youth to help improve the local environment.
 Sponsored by Enbridge.

 - The Grey Bruce Children's Water Festival - Saugeen Conservation is proud to assist with organizing and presenting this annual education event involving grade four students from across Grey and Bruce Counties.
 Students participate in over 40 different hands-on activity centres all focused on water.